 Many have also published their own research in peer-reviewed journals or even worked for these journals themselves (which can be tremendously valuable if you need help with publication planning or manuscript preparations).

-You’ll be able to glean this from the interview by asking questions such as, “how have you resolved a difference of opinion with a client, colleague, or MLR reviewer on a past medical writing or medical communications project?
+You’ll be able to glean this from the interview by asking questions such as, “how have you resolved a difference of opinion with a client, colleague, or MLR reviewer on a past medical writing or medical communications project?”
 That will give you some insight as to whether they’re good listeners, contrarians, yes-men/women, or will critically think about your feedback and thoughtfully implement it whilst flagging any concerns/alternative options.

 Our medical writers can also be curated into micro teams with medical illustrators (2D & 3D), animators and graphic designers from PR-it’s collective to deliver medical communications projects end-to-end to support education modules, congresses, marketing initiatives, and so on.

 Love this post?
 (We thought you would!)
-Subscribe below to get more handy tips and guides from Learn-it.
+Subscribe below to get more handy tips and guides from our team through Learn-it.